leanprover-community/con-nf/README.md

 The purpose of this community-owned repository is to *digitise* some mathematical definitions, theorem statements and theorem proofs.
 Digitisation, or formalisation, is a process where the source material, typically a mathematical textbook or a pdf file or website or video, is transformed into definitions in a target system consisting of a computer implementation of a logical theory (such as set theory or type theory).

+Much of the project infrastructure has been adapted from the [sphere eversion project](https://leanprover-community.github.io/sphere-eversion/), the [liquid tensor experiment](https://leanprover-community.github.io/lean-liquid/), and the [unit fractions project](https://github.com/b-mehta/unit-fractions/).

 ## The source

 The definitions, theorems and proofs in this repository are taken from Randall Holmes [newattempt.pdf](https://randall-holmes.github.io/Nfproof/newattempt.pdf), claiming to prove the consistency of Quine's New Foundations axiom system.